Sequential Choices, Option Values, and the Returns to Education: Empirical Results

 \subsection{Evidence on Option Values}

 Part of the overall value to a schooling choice is the option to continue schooling further.
-We now provide evidence on such option values based on our model.
+We now provide quantitative evidence on such option values based on our estimated model.
 To construct measures of option values to schooling, we will compare the discounted lifetime value of attending schooling in a particular track in a given period in our model to the corresponding value of the same schooling track under a counterfactual policy where the individual is prohibited from making a schooling choice in any future period.
-As earlier, we will focus on individuals who in our model have had uninterrupted schooling careers in given track up to the period where we explore the option values associated with a schooling track choice. \\
+As earlier, we will focus on individuals who in our model have had uninterrupted schooling careers in given track up to the period where we explore the option values associated with a schooling track choice.

-\paragraph{Option Value Contributions By Track and Ability} Figure \ref{Option value contribution} shows the contribution of the option value to the overall value of a schooling track by the year of schooling and ability.
-The option value contributions in the academic track range from 7\% for the 11th year to almost zero beyond the 15th year of schooling.
+\paragraph{Option Value Contributions} Figure \ref{Option value contribution} shows the contribution of the option value to the overall value of a schooling track by the year of schooling and ability.
+The option value contributions in the academic track range from 11\% for the 11th year to almost zero beyond the 15th year of schooling.
 A recurring pattern is that the option value contribution is always the highest for the year of schooling right before the completion of an academic degree that entails considerable ``diploma'' effects.
 We also find sizeable heterogeneity by ability level.
-The option value contributions in the academic track tend to be the highest for high-ability individuals, as they are also likely to benefit the most from the additional schooling opportunities that open up from taking an extra year of schooling.
-By contrast, in the vocational track, the option value contributions are the highest at the 8th year of schooling and of a comparable order of magnitude across ability groups.
-This pattern may reflect that most attending this track go on to complete the 9th year in vocational school, irrespective of ability.
+The option value contributions in the academic track tend to be the highest for medium- and high-ability individuals, as they are also likely to benefit the most from the additional schooling opportunities that open up from taking an extra year of schooling.
+By contrast, in the vocational track, the option value contributions for low-ability individuals are the highest at the 8th year of schooling and decline in later years.
+This pattern may reflect that most low-ability individuals attending this track go on to complete the 9th year in vocational school.
 Among those who progress further in vocational schooling, we again find a strong ability gradient.
-This likely reflects that among this group, also the high-ability individuals have the highest gain from attending the 10th and 11th year, and reach a vocational high school degree.\\
+This likely reflects that among this group, also the medium- and high-ability individuals have the highest gain from attending the 10th and 11th year, and reach a vocational high school degree.\\